About

 Grow Their Creative Confidence

 MMTM is open to all K-16 students within CD12 and the West San Fernando Valley.
 CD12 Communities Include: Chatsworth / Porter Ranch / Northridge / North Hills / West Hills / Granada Hills and Sherwood Forest.
+In addition, K-12 public and private schools outside CD12 boundaries who are interested in submitting films can do so as an independent entry.

 Creative Change-Making Ideas